World's Tallest Tsunami

-The largest recorded tsunami was a wave 1720 feet tall in Lituya Bay, Alaska
+A tsunami with a record run-up height of 1720 feet occurred in Lituya Bay, Alaska

 Detail Map: Lituya Bay, Alaska

 (As reported by Don J. Miller in United States Geological Survey Professional Paper 354-C, Giant Waves in Lituya Bay, Alaska, 1960)

 Mr. Ulrich and his 7-year-old son, on the Edrie, entered Lituya Bay about 8:00 p.m. and anchored in about 5 fathoms of water in a small cove on the south shore.
 Ulrich was awakened by the violent rocking of the boat, noted the time, and went on deck to watch the effects of the earthquake - described as violent shaking and heaving, followed by avalanching in the mountains at the head of the bay.
 An estimated 2 1/2 minutes after the earthquake was first felt a deafening crash was heard at the head of the bay.
 According to Ulrich,